Tim-Maes/BlazorFrame/README.md

 ## Demo

-Click the image to go to the demo project
+Click the image to go to the demo project, which has various BlazorFrame iframes with different configurations.

 [![BlazorFrameDemo](https://github.com/user-attachments/assets/106e02f8-5b7a-4a02-9748-b5fc1f540168)](https://www.github.com/Tim-Maes/BlazorFrameDemo)